aylab/sensitivity-analysis/README.md

 ************************************
 **0.0.
 Sensitivity progam requirements**

-This program, s\_a, has been designed for Unix based machines.
+This program, sensitivity, has been designed for Unix based machines.
 It has been tested on Fedora 18 with GCC version 4.7.2 and OSX 10.7 (Lion) with GCC 4.2.1 using 64-bit processors.

-The dependencies of s\_a are entirely standard C/C++ libraries.
+The dependencies of sensitivity are entirely standard C/C++ libraries.
 The default behavior makes numerous assumpitions about the machine it is running on, however these assumptions can be easily overwritten through appropriate use of commandline arguments.

 *****************************
 **0.1.
 Simulation	requirements**

 This package can be compiled independntly.
 However, to run the program there must be a valid executible file to be used for collecting simulation data (not included).
-The format of how the external program accepts input and writes output files is inherently assumed by s\_a to match the format of sogen-deterministic/deterministic.
+The format of how the external program accepts input and writes output files is inherently assumed by sensitivity to match the format of sogen-deterministic/deterministic.

-To modify the manner in which s\_a sends data to the external executable, the functions simulate\_samples() and simulate\_nominal() in io.cpp would need to be customized.
+To modify the manner in which sensitivity sends data to the external executable, the functions simulate\_samples() and simulate\_nominal() in io.cpp would need to be customized.

-To modify the manner in which s\_a reads simulation results, the function load\_output() in io.cpp would need to be customized.
+To modify the manner in which sensitivity reads simulation results, the function load\_output() in io.cpp would need to be customized.

 For more information on this package's I/O behavior and communication with the simulation executable, see the README.md in sogen-deterministic.